MNeMoNiCuZ/joyquality_batch/README.md

 ## Setup

-1.  **Create Virtual Environment**: Run the `venv_create.bat` script to automatically create a Python virtual environment.
+1.  **Create Virtual Environment**: Create a virtual environment manually, or run the `venv_create.bat` script to automatically create a Python virtual environment.
 It will also offer to install the required packages.
 2.  **Install Dependencies**: If you didn't install the packages in the previous step, activate the environment (`venv\Scripts\activate.bat`) and run:
     ```
     pip install -r requirements.txt